This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 It’s illegal to drive a vessel if the state has suspended the license.
 Penalties include license suspension for two more years and jail.

 Rhode Island alcohol laws require boat drivers to take an alcohol test if police request it.
 People have the Constitutional right to refuse.
-However, the state punishes people for using their right.
+But the state punishes people for using their right.

-The state punishes them with a required $300 fine and $700 assessment fee.
+It punishes them with a required $300 fine and $700 assessment fee.
 It also requires them to perform up to 60 hours of community service.
-Finally, it suspends their boating license for one year.
+And it suspends their boating license for one year.
 Punishment increases greatly with later uses of their right.

 III.
 Resources on Rhode Island Alcohol Laws